 Another significant benefit of 3D technology is the reduction of waste in comparison to traditional jewellery techniques, such as lost-wax casting.
 With 3D printing, rather than cutting away parts of a larger piece of material, the product is created by laying down material layer by layer.
 This results in little to no waste, thereby lowering the impact of our prototyping process

 Traceability allows us to trace exactly where our products come from.
 We want to be able to answer who made our products at every level of the supply chain, from raw material to finished product.
-Our goal is to achieve full tier 1 and 2 traceability in 2021.

 Tom Wood’s ready-to-wear collections are all produced by suppliers in Europe.
 We have identified Europe as a preferred region for clothing manufacturing because of its experience with high-end products and a high focus on social standards.
 A close proximity to our main offices in Oslo also makes it easier to control production and schedule regular supplier visits.